jldeen/codeship/README.md

 The following script will use the [Azure GitHub QuickStart Templates](https://github.com/Azure/azure-quickstart-templates) to deploy your new Docker virtual machine and resourece group.
 The deployment script can access any files in your repository through /deploy.
 To confirm, the [Azure Deployment Script](deployment/azure_deploy.sh), stands up an AzureRM resource group with all necessary dependencies for an Ubuntu 16.04 image with Docker pre-installed.

-Disclaimer: It is always recommended to read any script thoroughly before exectuting it in your environment.
+Disclaimer: It is always recommended to read any script thoroughly before executing it in your environment.
 These scripts are provided for demo purposes only.

 ### Azure Docker App Deployment Service Definition and Examples